tersesystems/blindsight/docs/src/main/paradox/usage/dsl.md

 @@snip [TimeExample.scala](../../../test/scala/example/dsl/TimeExample.scala) { #ride_dur_iso }

 This is because both JSON and logfmt do not come with any understanding of dates themselves, and logs are not always kept under tight control under a schema.
 Keeping the units explicit lets the logs be self-documenting.
-Using @ref:[JSON-LD](jsonld.md) can be more convenient, as there built-in understanding of date formatting with typed values.
+Using @ref:[JSON-LD](jsonld.md) can be more convenient, as there is a built-in understanding of date formatting with typed values.

 ## Representing Complex Data